-Samples collected from voluntary donors during the course of a criminal investigation of a designated offence are processed by a public forensic laboratory and if it will potentially benefit the investigation can be added to the NDDB's Voluntary Donors Index (VDI).
+Samples collected from voluntary donors during the course of a criminal investigation of a designated offence are processed by a public forensic laboratory.
+If the resulting profile provides a potential benefit to the investigation, it is added to the NDDB's Voluntary Donors Index (VDI).
 Voluntary donor samples collected as part of a humanitarian investigation are provided to the NDDB for processing and added to the VDI.
-The NDDB is responsible for removing voluntary donors' DNA profiles in accordance with the legislation.
+The NDDB is responsible for removing voluntary donors' DNA profiles in accordance with the DNA Identification Act.

-Processing of samples from Missing Persons, Relatives of Missing Persons and Human Remains fall within the National Missing Persons DNA Program.
+Processing of samples from missing persons, relatives of missing persons and found human remains falls within the National Missing Persons DNA Program (NMPDP).
 This program is a partnership between the National Centre for Missing Persons and Unidentified Remains (NCMPUR) and the NDDB.
 The role of NCMPUR is to act as a single point of contact for investigators.
 As such, NCMPUR authorizes the submissions to the NDDB for missing persons and human remains investigations.

-Under the newly amended DNA Identification Act, the NDDB is responsible for maintaining the humanitarian indices and is also responsible for:
+Under the DNA Identification Act, the NDDB is responsible for maintaining the humanitarian indices and also for:

-- adding and removing DNA profiles in the HRI, RMI and MPI in accordance with the legislation;
+- adding and removing DNA profiles in the Human Remains Index, Relatives of Missing Persons Index and Missing Persons Index in accordance with the legislation;

-- issuing and explaining kinship and identity association reports; and
+- issuing and explaining kinship and identity association reports

 Comparing DNA Profiles

-Since the international agreement was signed in 2002, the NDDB has received 1,800 incoming international requests to search the Convicted Offenders Index and the Crime Scene Index.
+Since the first international agreement was signed in 2002, the NDDB has received 1830 incoming international requests related to criminal investigations to search the Convicted Offenders Index, the Crime Scene Index, the Missing Persons Index and the Human Remains Index.
 These searches produced 6 offender hits and 10 forensic hits.
-Since April 2002, the NDDB has sent 301 requests to other INTERPOL countries for comparison of DNA profiles developed from crime scene samples, resulting in 6 offender hits and 2 forensic hits.
+Furthermore, the NDDB has sent 329 requests related to criminal investigations to other INTERPOL countries for comparison of DNA profiles developed from crime scene samples, resulting in 8 offender hits and 2 forensic hits.

-The DNA Identification Act makes it clear that DNA profiles in the NDDB's indices can only be used for law enforcement purposes and, within the National Missing Persons DNA Program, for humanitarian purposes.
+The DNA Identification Act specifies that DNA profiles in the NDDB's indices can only be used for law enforcement purposes or humanitarian purposes, through the National Missing Persons DNA Program.
 The Act also clearly states that the DNA profiles in the Relatives of Missing Persons Index can only be compared to DNA profiles in the Missing Persons Index and Human Remains Index.

 The Act further protects Canadians' privacy rights by requiring informed consent for submissions to the Relatives of Missing Persons Index, the Victims Index and the Voluntary Donors Index.
 This consent can be withdrawn at any time by the contributor.
-In addition, at least once every five years, the investigating agency will be contacted about the case to ensure that the person from whom the DNA profile was obtained has not withdrawn their consent and that the investigating agency continues to believe that the DNA profile will assist in the investigation for which it was obtained.
+In addition, at least once every five years, the investigating agency will be contacted about the case to ensure that the person from whom the DNA profile was obtained has not withdrawn their consent.
+Investigators are also asked whether they believe the DNA profile will continue to assist in the investigation for which it was obtained.
 If removal is requested or if the investigating agency fails to respond then the DNA profile will be removed from the appropriate DNA index and the biological sample will be destroyed.

-Lastly, the NDDB will only share DNA information with other investigative authorities as permitted by the legislation.
+Lastly, the NDDB will only share DNA information with other investigative authorities as permitted by legislation.